Jonesboro’s SMART Reproduction has won a $274,996 research seed grant from the National Science Foundation on its first try.

 SMART’s products, manufactured in Jonesboro, have been used to improve indigenous goat populations overseas, fostering sustainable local protein production systems in countries including Nepal and Brazil.

-“The need for innovative and scalable applied technology within the domestic small ruminant sector drives the foundation of this partnership,” said Scott.
-“I am incredibly excited that the National Science Foundation recognized the value of our project as it directly and positively impacts the health and welfare of the American public.”
+“I am incredibly excited that the National Science Foundation recognized the value of our project as it directly and positively impacts the health and welfare of the American public,” said Scott.

 Fast and Accurate Embryo Analysis